 There are many situations in which two or more durations interact with each other.
 Park and Smith (2006), for instance, cite circumstances in which late rushes in market entry occur as some pioneer firm creates a market for a new service or good.
 In our model, the decision by the pioneer is understood as having an impact on the attractiveness of the market to other potential entrants.
 In another related example, Fudenberg and Tirole (1985) examine technology adoption by a set of agents.
-In their setting, the adoption time by one agent affects the preferred timing chosen by the other agent in a number of ways.
+In their setting, the adoption time by one agent affects the the other agent's adoption time in a number of ways.
 Under some circumstances, a "diffusion" equilibrium arises, in which players adopt the new technology sequentially.
-For other parametric configurations, concomitant adoption occurs and there are many equilibrium times at which this occurs.
-Our model allows for similar results where sequential timing choices arise under some realizations of our game and concurrent spells occur as multiple equilibria for other realizations.
-Peer effects in durations also play a natural role in some empirical examples.
-In de Paula (2006), soldiers in the Union Army during the American Civil War tended to desert in groups.
-Mass desertion could be thought of as lowering the costs of desertion, direct and indirect, as well as reducing the combat capabilities of a military company.
+For other parametric configurations, adoption occurs simultaneously and there are many equilibrium times at which this occurs.
+Our model allows for similar results where sequential timing arises under some realizations of our game and simultaneous timing occurs as multiple equilibria for other realizations.
+Peer effects in durations also play a natural role in some empirical examples leading to interdependent durations.
+In Paula (2009), soldiers in the Union Army during the American Civil War tended to desert in groups.
+Mass desertion could be thought of as lowering the costs of desertion, directly and indirectly, as well as reducing the combat capabilities of a military company.
 Another example involves the decision by adolescents to first consume alcohol, drugs or cigarettes or to drop out of high school.
-In this case, the timing chosen by one individual would have, for potentially many reasons, an effect on the decisions of others in a given reference group.
+In this case, the timing chosen by one individual could have an effect on the decisions of others in a given reference group.
+Other phenomena that could also be analyzed with our model include the decision to retire among couples, the simultaneous bidding on EBay auctions and the pricing behavior of competing firms.

-The examples above typically result in concurrent timing decisions with positive probability.
-Let $T_i$ and $T_j$ denote the duration variables for two individuals i and j, and suppose that we are interested in the distribution of $T_i$ conditional on $T_j$ , $\mathbb{P}(T_i \leq t | T_j = t_j)$ (and vice versa).
-From a statistical viewpoint, one might specify a reduced-form model for the conditional distributions as where $i \neq j$ , $F_i(\cdot)$ is a continuous CDF and $\pi_i(\cdot)$ is between 0 and 1.
-In other words, conditional on $T_j$ , $T_i$ has a continuous distribution, except that there is a point mass at $T_j$ .
+The examples above typically result in a positive probability of concurrent timing.
+Let T_i and T_j denote the duration variables for two individuals i and j, and suppose that we are interested in the distribution of T_i conditional on T_j , $\mathbb{P}(T_i \leq t | T_j = t_j)$ (and vice versa).
+From a statistical viewpoint, one might specify a reduced-form model for the conditional distributions as where $i \neq j$, $F_i(\cdot)$ is a continuous CDF and $\pi_i(\cdot)$ is between 0 and 1.
+In other words, conditional on T_j , T_i has a continuous distribution, except that there is a point mass at T_j .
 One can motivate such a distribution by a model in which three types of events occur.
 The first two "fatal events" lead to terminations of the spells for individuals 1 and 2, respectively, and the third will lead both spells to terminate.
 These "shock" models, introduced by Marshall and Olkin (1967), have been used in industrial reliability and biomedical statistical applications (see, for example, Klein, Keiding, and Kamby (1989)).
 In these models the relationship between the durations is driven by the unobservables, but no direct relationship exists between them.
 This is similar to the dependence between two dependent variables in a "seemingly unrelated regressions" framework.
 In economics, it is interesting to consider models in which durations depend on each other in a structural way, allowing for an interpretation of estimated parameters closer to economic theory.
 This is the aim of our paper.
 As such, the difference between Marshall and Olkin's model and ours is similar to the difference between seemingly unrelated regressions and structural simultaneous equations models.